szabgab/slides/python-programming/forking.md

 Write a script that will read all the files for each file and count how many times each digit appears.
 Then provide a combined report.
 First write the script in a single process way.
 Then convert it to be able to work with multiprocess.

+## Exercise: Process N Excel files in parallel
+{id: exercise-process-n-excel-files-in-parallel}

+* Create N Excel files with random 10 random numbers in the first row of each file.
+* Write a process that reads the N Excel files and sums up the numbers in each one of them and then sums up the numbers of all the files.

 ## Exercise: Fetch URLs in parallel
 {id: exercise-fetch-urls-in-parallel}